twobyfourio/normalize-rails/README.md

     *= require normalize-rails
     *= require_tree .

-Add it before require_tree so that you can override any of it's styles.
+Add it before require_tree so that you can override any of its styles.

 ## Contributing